hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 ### Quick Reference

 * `credentials` - (Optional) Either the path to or the contents of a [service account key file] in JSON format.
+If you're using the file contents, be sure you replace the line breaks with an empty string.
+You can
-You can [manage key files using the Cloud Console].
+[manage key files using the Cloud Console].

 * `project` - (Optional) The default project to manage resources in.
 If another